richchapler/AzureSolutionsDocumentation/docs/curricula/PowerShell_Fundamentals.md

 ```powershell
 Get-Process | Where-Object { $_.CPU -gt 100 }
 ```
-*Description:* Retrieves all running processes and pipes the output to `Where-Object` to filter out only those processes that are using more than 100 units of CPU.
+Retrieves all running processes and pipes the output to `Where-Object` to filter out only those processes that are using more than 100 units of CPU.

 -------------------------